POL SIH 27R - Senior Policy Analyst Position Classification

 The BC Public Service is committed to creating a diverse workplace to represent the population we serve and to better meet the needs of our citizens.
 Consider joining our team and being part of an innovative, inclusive and rewarding workplace.

-Your application must clearly demonstrate how you meet the job requirements list above.Cover Letter: YES
+Your application must clearly demonstrate how you meet the job requirements listed above.Cover Letter: NO -

 Helpful tips, videos and more regarding the application process can be found on the Your Job Application page of MyHR.
 If you are experiencing technical difficulty applying, e-mail BCPSA.Hiring.Centre@gov.bc.ca